unik-name/docs.unikname.network/docs/wallet.md

 ![add-profile](/images/add-profile.png)

 Fill-in all inputs like you did for Ark profile.
 Now, in step `2.
-Network` you can choose the freshly appeared `UNS Livenet`/`UNS Sandbox` item.
+Network` you can choose the freshly appeared `unikname.network Livenet`/`unikname.network Sandbox` item.
 ![network](/images/network.png)

-At the end, you should have a fully configured Desktop wallet able to transfer UNS tokens, create <brand name="uns"/> wallets, vote for <brand name="uns"/> delegates, or any other features inherited from ArkEcosystem.
+At the end, you should have a fully configured Desktop wallet able to transfer UNIK tokens, create <brand name="uns"/> wallets, vote for <brand name="uns"/> delegates, or any other features inherited from ArkEcosystem.

 If you want to start playing:
 - On the Livenet, you should [get a @unikname first with the My Unikname app](#unikname-app)
-- On the Sandbox, you can get `SUNS` [from the FAUCET](/interacting-with-uns.html#sandbox-faucet).
+- On the Sandbox, you can get `SUNIK` [from the FAUCET](/interacting-with-uns.html#sandbox-faucet).

-> NOTA: Management of UNIK tokens is not able with the default Ark Wallet, it requires the installation of the Unikname APP.
+> NOTA: Management of UNIKNAME tokens is not able with the default Ark Wallet, it requires the installation of the Unikname APP.

 ## Unikname APP